Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   to push the fragments and the manifests or other media objects composing the [=streaming presentation=].

-  In this case, still MPEG-4 media fragments can be used,
+  In this case, still CMAF [=media objects=] can be used,
   but the ingest works slightly different.
-The ingest can be based on [=DASH Ingest=] or [=HLS Ingest=] defined in profile 2 and includes sending the manifest.
-In this case the manifest and fragments are send with using individual fixed length HTTP POST commands to paths that correspond to paths defined in the manifest.
+The ingest can be based on [=DASH Ingest=] or [=HLS Ingest=] and includes sending the manifest.
+In this case the [=manifest objects=] and [=media objects=] are send with using individual fixed length HTTP POST commands to paths that correspond to paths defined in the manifest.

   Practice has shown that the ingest schemes
-  can be quite different for the two configurations
+  can be different for the two configurations
   , and that combining them into a single protocol
   will result in overhead such as sending
   duplicate information in the manifest or